 Timeri went on to study sound for 5 years, achieving a sound technician degree in Biarritz, followed by a Master in picture and sound at the school of Image et Son in Brest, studying sound in all of its forms: radio, music recording and mixing, boom operating, sound mixing, sound editing and dubbing, live sound, etc. both in theory and practice.
 The more she progressed through her studies the more she specialised in sound for film, with several internships in Paris and London.

 In 2015 Timeri started working as an assistant music editor with James Bellamy on Dario Marianelli’s scores including Ivor Novello-winning ‘Kubo And The Two Strings’ directed by Travis Knight for Laika.
 Timeri has been the music editor on various feature films including ‘I Am Not A Witch’ (2017) with music by Matthew James Kelly, ‘Mary Magdalene’ (2018) scored by Hildur Guðnadóttir and Johann Johannsson and Salon Pictures ‘McQueen’ (2018) by Michael Nyman.
-Most recently, Timeri has worked on Fernando Meirelles directed feature ‘The Pope’ (2019) for Netflix and HBO series ‘Chenobyl’.
+Most recently, Timeri has worked on Fernando Meirelles directed feature ‘The Two Popes’ (2019) for Netflix and HBO series ‘Chenobyl’.

 In 2018, Timeri worked alongside Mark Willsher editing the original digitised recordings of the scores from the 6 episodes of Star Wars that were released as remastered CDs.